morganhaywood/jekyll-now/_posts/2018-03-16-git-commandline.md

 #### Creating a local repo

 On your computer, create a directory (folder) where your repo will be stored, and navigate to it in your console.
-Then run the command `git init` to turn that directory in to a folder.
+Then run the command `git init` to turn that directory in to a git repository.
 This might look like:
 ```
 cd Documents
 mkdir myRepo